-After the Black Knights took eight minutes off the clock during their 13-play drive to open the third quarter, this game appeared just about over.
-They went 75 yards and running back Tyhier Tyler scored his third touchdown of the night.
+After the Black Knights took eight minutes off the clock during their 13-play drive to open the third quarter, this game appeared to be just about over.
+They went 75 yards, and running back Tyhier Tyler scored his third touchdown of the night.

-The senior transfer only attempted six total passes this entire season before the bowl game.
+The senior transfer had attempted only six passes this entire season before the bowl game.
 That didn’t seem to make any difference.

 Kendall led WVU 80 yards on 10 plays to get it right back in the game.
 Sophomore tight end Mike O’Laughlin caught a three-yard pass to cut into the Army lead.